Yord/shargs/README.md

 #### Layout Documentation DSL

-The layout DSL functions are a markup language for writing text to the console.
+The layout DSL functions are a markup language for formatting text in the terminal.
 The `deepThought` documentation could be written as follows in layout syntax:

 ```js